Saving Private Ryan: Cultural influence

 The film is considered to have had a lasting influence on filmmaking, particularly its opening battle scenes.
 (Note: Attributed to multiple references:) Vanity Fair wrote, "no films about combat made since would look the way they do without the de-saturated, handheld, blood-splatters-and-all horror of cinema that is this extended sequence ... it's a terrifying scene, either honorable or exploitative in its all vérité, depending on whom you ask.
 Regardless of any moral assessment, it's easily one of the most aped and referenced scenes of the late 20th century."
 Saving Private Ryan was named by other directors as an influence, such as Quentin Tarantino (Inglourious Basterds, 2009), Christopher Nolan (Dunkirk, 2017), and Robert Altman.
 (Note: Attributed to multiple references:) The Los Angeles Times wrote that Saving Private Ryans stylistic choices, such as placing the audience close to the on-screen action, can be seen in war and action media that followed.
-This includes films such as Gladiator (2000), Enemy at the Gates, Pearl Harbor (both 2001), Flags of Our Fathers (2006), and Hacksaw Ridge (2016), the "psychological anguish" of American Sniper (2014), and modern superhero films.
+This includes films such as Gladiator (2000), Enemy at the Gates, Pearl Harbor (both 2001), Flags of Our Fathers (2006), Hacksaw Ridge (2016), the "psychological anguish" of American Sniper (2014), and modern superhero films.
 Cinematographer Oren Soffer cited the film's battle sequences as an influence on those in Gareth Edwards' science fiction film The Creator (2023), for which he served as co-cinematographer with Greig Fraser.
 This influence extends to television, with shows such as Game of Thrones ("The Spoils of War", 2017) and The Pacific (2010).
 Saving Private Ryan is also seen as an influence on video games.
 Spielberg and DreamWorks developed Medal of Honor (1999) to translate the realism and setting of Saving Private Ryan.
 Its success launched a series of Medal of Honor games, which, in turn, contributed to the creation of the Call of Duty series.